disruptiveplanets/AIME/data/scan-perigee-sync/readme.md

 peri-47.sh

 We still need to rerun 37 and 46 after they finish.
 I deleted all the staged files both on the SC and locally, because everything except 37 and 46 is done.

+## Aug 16

+46 is done.
+I pulled the data, checked that it's good, pushed it to the SC, and deleted the records of the old asteroid solutions.
+The next time I run scan-perigee, it will compute 46.
+But I won't run it until 37 is done.